 Eve Fleisig

-I'm a fifth-year PhD student in computer science at UC Berkeley, advised by Dan Klein.
-My research lies at the intersection of natural language processing (NLP) and AI ethics: how can we design language models that we trust to benefit all users, without perpetuating societal harms?
+My research combines natural language processing (NLP) and AI ethics: how do we develop language models that we trust to benefit all users, and create safeguards against societal harms?
 To do so, I work on training and evaluating language models to serve complex distributions of users with varied needs.
-This includes learning from informative disagreement among users, evaluating discrimination against users who speak differently, and designing frameworks for LLMs that serve populations with many perspectives.
+This includes training on informative disagreement among users, evaluating discrimination against users who speak differently, and designing frameworks for LLMs that serve populations with many perspectives.
+Broadly, I am interested in topics related to NLP, societal impacts, preference learning, AI + sociolinguistics, and the science of ML evaluation.

-Previously, I earned a BSE in computer science with a minor in linguistics at Princeton University, advised by Christiane Fellbaum.
+I previously earned a BSE in computer science and minor in linguistics at Princeton University, advised by Christiane Fellbaum.
+I've received the NSF Graduate Research Fellowship, Berkeley Chancellor's Fellowship, and paper awards at NAACL and EMNLP.
+My work has been covered in outlets including Nature and The Verge.

 Recent News